probabilists/zuko/docs/index.rst

 Getting started
 ---------------

 Normalizing flows are provided in the :mod:`zuko.flows` module.
 To build one, supply the number of sample and context features as well as the transformations' hyperparameters.
-Then, feeding a context :math:`y` to the flow returns a conditional distribution :math:`p(x | y)` which can be evaluated and sampled from.
+Then, feeding a context :math:`c` to the flow returns a conditional distribution :math:`p(x | c)` which can be evaluated and sampled from.

 .. code-block:: python